Explore 13 Fascinating Types of Oscar Fish: Care, Identification, and More

 Albino Oscar

 The Albino Oscar fish earned its name because of its unique appearance, which lacks melanin.
 It’s a pale yellow or sometimes white fish with bright orange, pink or red eyes.
-Despite its skin tone, this Oscar variation isn’t the same as the White Oscar fish.
+Despite its scales’ tone, this Oscar variation isn’t the same as the White Oscar fish.
 You’ll see that one in a bit.

 Care Tips